daespinozag/daespinozag/README.md

 - ⚡ Fun fact: ...
 -->

 🌱I´m currently learning XR Development.
-I'm delving into programming with C#, C++, Unity, and Python.
+I'm delving into programming with C#, C++, Unity, Unreal and Python.

 ⚕️I have a background as a physical therapist and I am beginning to venture into the world of development with the intention of linking the development of assistance applications for rehab therapy to my clinical practice, but I do not rule out participating in other projects designing or programming immersive environments for different solutions.